Yes, You Can Eat Pumpkin Seed Shells — Here's How

 Image Credit: Diana Taliun/iStock/GettyImages

-When fall rolls around, people everywhere will be enjoying the ubiquitous taste of pumpkin in everything from lattes to lip balm.
+When fall rolls around, people everywhere will be enjoying the ubiquitous taste of pumpkin in everything including lattes and lip balm.
 But did you know eating pumpkin seed shells can be just as tasty as any other fall treat?
-Better yet, they're full of nutrition.
+Better still, they're surprisingly nutritious.

 Advertisement